conda/conda-build/docs/source/resources/compiler-tools.rst

 the host section should include everything else, including shared libraries, Python, and Python libraries.

-An aside on cmake and sysroots
+An aside on CMake and sysroots
 ==============================

 Anaconda's compilers for Linux are built with something called crosstool-ng.